 Make hardware re-use, refurbishment and recycling the norm

 Empower people everywhere to live in a more circular life

 Engaging Suppliers More Deeply

-Beyond our own operations, we continue to look for ways to collaborate and share ideas with others, developing solutions that promote best practices for a responsible supply chain.
-We are members of the Responsible Business Alliance, a multi-stakeholder initiative dedicated to advancing sustainability globally, the Responsible Minerals Initiative and the Responsible Labor Initiative.
+Collaboration is one of the best ways to drive more effective change.
+At Facebook, that means partnering and sharing ideas with others and developing solutions that promote best practices for a responsible supply chain.
+We are members of the Responsible Business Alliance, a multi-stakeholder initiative dedicated to advancing sustainability globally, the Responsible Minerals Initiative, and the Responsible Labor Initiative.